 Walking can be defined as movement by means of putting one foot in front of the other.
 Sounds simple enough.
 But when it comes to planning your long-dreamed-of trip to Patagonia and that once-in-a-lifetime hike… or do you mean trek… hike… no, trek?
 What is the difference?
 The walking world suddenly becomes a true linguistic jungle, and those who aren’t in the know start to trail behind – so let’s try to forge (or should that be bushwhack?) a path through all the confusion!
-We all know hat hiking and trekking are used interchangeably as outdoor recreational activities.
-But are they really the same?
+We all know hat hiking and trekking are used interchangeably as outdoor recreational and fun activities.
+Do you think they are really the same?

-Simple definition: Hiking is an outdoor activity of walking in beautiful natural environments on pre-charted paths called hiking trails.
-There are day hikes and overnight hikes.
+Simple definition: Hiking is an outdoor activity that involves walking in natural organic environments on pre-charted paths called hiking trails.
+The pre-charted paths range from beginner to advanced levels of difficulty and there are day hikes and overnight hikes.

 Long definition: Hiking is a leisure activity which can take place over just one day, or include unlimited overnight stays at hostels, campsites or guest houses, and generally involves walking along designated paths and following trails through scenic spots.
 Hikes can be as physically demanding as you choose, and you might go to explore a new and beautiful area, or to improve your physical fitness and get in shape.
 Hiking has also been linked to stress and anxiety relief.
 Fresh air to blow away the cobwebs, gorgeous views, the singsong of the birds in the trees – it’s a great way to experience the outdoors and immerse yourself in the natural world around you!
 That is not to say that you should not be fully prepared for all possible weather conditions, bringing plenty of warm, breathable layers, medical supplies, ample food and water, and comfortable walking shoes to boot.
 Hikers carry everything they need for their expedition on their backs, and must be ready for every eventuality, even if they are treading well-marked paths.

-Simple definition: Trekking is a long journey be undertaken on foot in areas where there are usually no means of transport available.
-Trekking is not necessarily mountaineering; it is walking for a number of days, usually on uncharted paths, in challenging environments which are likely to be hilly or mountainous.
+Simple definition: Trekking is a long journey also referred to as a “long hike” and is undertaken on foot in areas where there are usually no means of transport available.
+Trekking involves walking for a number of days, usually on uncharted paths, in challenging environments which are likely to be hilly, rocky, sometimes wet and mountainous.